Skip to main content

 • BIN - Bank Identification Number

-• card_brand - Payment network (visa, mastercard, amex, etc.)
+• card brand - Payment network (visa, mastercard, amex, etc.)

 • country by IP - Country inferred from the payer's IP address